datesss/wordpress-quickstart/README.md

 ## wordpress quickstart
-If you're like me, you hate "MAMP", everytime you switch local projects / environments you are fiddling with your apache configs, its a headache.
 Run wordpress in docker containers for speed and fun !

 ## install
 copy `.env.config` to `.env` and add your own values.